Princess Michael of Kent: Early life and ancestry

-She is the younger daughter of Baron Günther Hubertus von Reibnitz (1894–1983) by his second wife, Countess Maria Anna Carolina Franziska Walburga Bernadette Szapáry von Muraszombath, Széchysziget und Szapár (1911–1988), who was the daughter of Count Friedrich Szapáry von Muraszombath, Széchysziget und Szapár, the Austro-Hungarian Ambassador to Saint Petersburg at the outbreak of World War I.
+She is the younger daughter of Freiherr Günther Hubertus von Reibnitz (1894–1983) by his second wife, Countess Maria Anna Carolina Franziska Walburga Bernadette Szapáry von Muraszombath, Széchysziget und Szapár (1911–1988), who was the daughter of Count Friedrich Szapáry von Muraszombath, Széchysziget und Szapár, the Austro-Hungarian Ambassador to Saint Petersburg at the outbreak of the First World War.
+On her mother's side, she is a descendant of the House of Lobkowicz and many other Austrian princely houses, who are also ancestors of her husband, Prince Michael and Charles III.

-Princess Michael was born at the family estates of her Austrian maternal grandmother, Princess Hedwig von Windisch-Graetz (1878–1918), shortly before the defeat of Nazi Germany and end of World War II in Europe.
-The expulsion of Germans resident in Czechoslovakia followed later that year.

-Princess Michael's father was a Nazi party member and an SS Cavalry officer during World War II.
-With the advance of the Soviet army near the end of the war, the family abandoned their estates and moved to American-occupied Bavaria.
+Princess Michael's father was a Nazi Party member and served as a cavalry officer in the Waffen-SS during the Second World War.
+In response to the advances of the Red Army near the end of the war, the family abandoned their estates and moved to Bavaria, which was part of the American-occupied zone of Germany.
 Her parents divorced in 1946 and, along with her mother and elder brother Baron Friedrich von Reibnitz (born 1942), Princess Michael moved to Australia, where she was educated at Convent of the Sacred Heart, Rose Bay (now Kincoppal-Rose Bay).
-In the early 1960s, she lived with her father on his farm in Mozambique.
+In the early 1960s, she lived with her father on his farm in Portuguese-ruled Mozambique.
 She then went from Vienna to London to study History of Fine and Decorative Art at the Victoria and Albert Museum.